Co-Operative Education

 Co-operative Education

 TDSB and DMCI are gearing up for another successful year of co-op!
-If you are interested in taking co-op during the 2022-2023 school year please take note of all information and dates posted on this page.
+If you are interested in taking co-op during the 2024-2025 school year please take note of the information and dates noted below.

 Co-op is an amazing opportunity for all high school students, but students must be willing and able to advocate for what they want.
 Co-op placements are not simply there waiting to be filled.
 Rather, placements are found when the co-op teacher and student work together to find an arrangement suitable to the students strengths and needs, abilities and interests.

-In addition to the team effort of teacher and student, the TDSB hosts a variety of centralized placements.
+In addition, the TDSB hosts a variety of amazing opportunities commonly referred to as "Central Placements".
 These are desireable co-op placements in high demand throughout the city.
-Placements include hospitals (medical and non-medical positions alike), trade programs, Toronto Police, a variety of arts-, finance- and hospitality-related programs.
+Placements include hospitals (medical and non-medical positions alike), trade programs, Uniformed Services, and a variety of arts-, finance- and hospitality-related programs.
 Co-op teachers have no 'pull' or 'sway' with these programs and students cannot apply through any other means.
 They are what they are and the deadlines are fixed.
-To find out more about these programs, the application process and deadlines please scroll down or see Ms. Veneziale for more information.
+To find out more about these programs, the application process and deadlines please scroll down or see Ms. Veneziale.

 WHAT IS CO-OP?